------- + -------

 CNHI's role

-With support from the American Heart Association, CNHI seeks to identify the key implementation factors in produce prescription (PPR) programs that lead to successful participant engagement.
+With support from the American Heart Association’s Health Care by FoodTM initiative, CNHI sought to identify key implementation factors in produce prescription (PPR) programs that lead to successful participant engagement.

 Project description